This content may not be suitable for all ages and discusses topics that may be triggering to some. Please be advised.

 3SGF Community Training

 Wondering why we are asking you to complete a survey?

-By filling out these surveys, you are helping us to continue to educate other communities in the most effective and impactful manner possible.
+By filling out these surveys, you are helping us continue to educate other communities in the most effective and impactful way possible.

 There are no right or wrong answers :)